Cecil County COVID-19 closings, cancellations and vital information

-THE COVID-19 DEATH TOLL IN CECIL COUNTY REMAINS AT 14.
-HOWEVER CECIL COUNTY NOW HAS 233 CONFIRMED CASES OF COVID-19.
+THE COVID-19 DEATH TOLL IN CECIL COUNTY HAS RISEN TO 16.
+CECIL COUNTY NOW HAS 283 CONFIRMED CASES OF COVID-19.

 According to the Cecil County Health Department Calvert Manor Health Care has 76 confirmed cases between residents and staff and 12 residents have died.